PROMINENT RUSSIAN JOURNALIST SENTENCED TO PRISON FOR HOOLIGANISM

 Babitsky said that the two men, who were later identified as airport workers, told him that they were instructed to pick a fight with him, Grani.Ru reported.
 Babitsky’s lawyer, Vladimir Artemov, has appealed the journalist’s sentence.

 The guilty verdict was based entirely on the testimony of the Vnukovo Airport police officers, even though their accounts differed from those of other witnesses of the incident.
 Only Babitsky was sentenced; the two men who harassed him were released.
 Babitsky is currently being held at a temporary detention center on the outskirts of Moscow, RFE/RL reported.

-In January 2000, Babitsky disappeared while on assignment in the Chechen capital of Grozny.
+Background In January 2000, Babitsky disappeared while on assignment in the Chechen capital of Grozny.
 After two weeks of denial and silence, officials in Moscow admitted that the reporter was being held by the Russian military.
 And after several more weeks of contradictory reports and intense pressure from local and international media and human rights organizations, Babitsky was released on February 2, 2000.
 Russian authorities held him in an apparent effort to prevent him from reporting on the armed conflict in Chechnya.

 An investigative journalist and a blogger attacked in Russia

 New York, April 27, 2017--Russian authorities should thoroughly investigate two attacks against journalists yesterday and bring those responsible to justice, the Committee to Protect Journalists said today....

 New York, April 20, 2017-- Russian federal authorities should swiftly bring to justice all those responsible for the murder of Nikolai Andrushchenko, co-founder of the weekly newspaper Novy Peterburg, the Committee to Protect Journalists said today.
 The journalist, known for his reporting on corruption and police brutality, died in...

 Chechen official and preachers threaten Novaya Gazeta journalists